 Area(s) of ExpertiseSocio-ecological Approaches to Architecture, Urban Design and Planning, Public Health in the Built and Natural Environment, Addressing Equity in Design Education and Inclusive Teaching Pedagogies

-As the Senior Urban Designer and Planner for the renowned firm of Moriyama Teshima Architects, Maya has led several urban and peri-urban campus, community and municipal plans which focus on sustainable approaches, cultural resilience and a collaborative community engagement process.
-Her portfolio includes serving as a subject matter expert for Waterfront Toronto; developing master plans for Qatar's Education City, Surrey City Development Corporation and the Town of Whitby and campus plans for the University of Lethbridge, Wilfrid Laurier University and Conestoga College.
+As the Senior Urban Designer for Moriyama Teshima Architects, Maya has led several urban and peri-urban campus, community and municipal plans which focus on sustainable approaches, cultural resilience, and a collaborative community engagement process.
+Her portfolio includes: serving as a subject matter expert for Waterfront Toronto; developing master plans for Qatar's Education City, Surrey City Development Corporation, and the Town of Whitby; and campus plans for the University of Lethbridge, Wilfrid Laurier University, and Conestoga College.

 - Graduate Certificate (Mixed Methods Research), School of Social Work, University of Michigan, 2015

 - M.Arch, Faculty of Architecture, Landscape Architecture and Design, University of Toronto, 2010

 - M.Arch Coursework, Tsing Hua University, Beijing, China, 2008

 - BFA with Distinction (Design Art & Computation Arts), Concordia University, Montreal, Canada, 2003

 - BSc Coursework, Concordia University, Montreal, Canada, 2000

 - DEC (Honours Pure and Applied Science), Cegep Dawson, Montreal, Canada, 1997